buildkite/agent-with-whitelist/README.md

-# buildkite/agent-with-whitelist
+# buildkite/aws-agent-with-whitelist

-A [buildkite/agent](https://hub.docker.com/r/buildkite/agent/) image with the ability to whitelist which pipelines and branches can be run.
+A [buildkite/agent](https://hub.docker.com/r/buildkite/agent/) image with the AWS CLI, and the ability to whitelist which pipelines and branches can be run.
 This is done via the [environment hook](hooks/environment).

 ## Configuring